 - Active tracking

-When the app is working in the background, it keeps up with your location at a relatively low frequency.
-That’s the only way for it to conserve battery or your battery would die in no time.
+When the app is working in the background, it keeps up with your location relatively low frequency.
+That’s the only way for it to conserve battery, or your battery would die in no time.

-However, when you’re manually tracking an exercise and the GPS signal is good, Google Fit can be extremely accurate.
+However, Google Fit can be highly accurate when manually tracking an exercise, and the GPS signal is good.

 Google Fit Not Actively Tracking Activities Fixes: Wrapping Up

-This is all about what we could find at the moment.
-If you’ve encountered another issue that we’ve yet to mention here, feel free to let us know about it in the comments section down below and the MyHealthyApple team will get back to you as soon as possible.
+This is all about what we can find at the moment.
+If you’ve encountered another issue that we’ve yet to mention here, feel free to let us know about it in the comments section below, and the MyHealthyApple team will get back to you as soon as possible.

 If you liked this article, feel free to hang around as often publish content on healthy news, gadget reviews, how-to guides, and more.